 Madonna Inn, CA

 This one generated quite a few phone calls.
 A lot of the ropers showed up expecting the BFI cattle, when they got an older herd (primarily the cattle used at the Arizona qualifiers this winter), phone pretty well lit up.
-The rule of thumb on how many complaints we receive for every qualifier in the United States has a little curve on it for California.
-They share their opinion a little more freely than the other states, just like Canada has a tendency to under complain.
 But as such, this one was a little beyond the normal California curve.
 Production was good.

 We assume this was a good one, we did not receive a single complaint, which is rather unusual.